Everton Under-23s, 2020-21

 As well as the U23s competing in the Premier League Cup and the Premier League International Cup, Everton are also one of the Premier League Development sides that enter U21 teams into the Leasing.com (ne EFL) Trophy alongside the senior sides from Football League One and League Two.

 |· Results & Fixtures||A record of Everton's Under-23 matches for the season|

 |· League Table||Current standings in Premier League 2|

 |· Match Details||Teamsheets and brief reports for each match|

 |· Appearances||A table of Under-23 appearances for all senior players|

 |· Friendlies||Results from Under-23 friendly matches|

-Everton Under-23s will split their home matches between the newly renamed 'Pure' Stadium at Haig Avenue in Southport and Goodison Park this season, with some games also being played at Finch Farm.
+Everton Under-23s played all their home matches at the newly renamed 'Pure' Stadium at Haig Avenue in Southport behind closed doors this season due to the Covid-19 pandemic restrictions.

 |Under-23 Competitive Games||All KOs are UK time|

 |Sat 12 Sep||Liverpool (A)||0 - 1||Liverpool Academy||PL2: 1|